Mom and Dad aren’t as steady on their feet as they used to be. I’m concerned about them falling at home or when they come to visit me.

 Other needs to consider.

 As you think through these and other safety issues, it’s important to keep the bigger picture in mind.
 If their house needs significant upgrades to be safe and senior-friendly, it may be time to evaluate whether it’s actually the best place for them to live.

-And if they’ve already experienced several falls or they can’t keep the house well-maintained enough to be safe, it could be a sign they need the kind of extra help an assisted living community can provide.
+And if they’ve already experienced several falls or they can’t keep the house well-maintained enough to be safe, it could be a sign your senior parent needs help.
 If you would like to learn about assisted living communities in your area, you can use this community locator tool.